 We also collected beer bottle caps we would take the cardboard out from inside the beer cap and put the cap on the front of our jersey and replace the cardboard back inside the beer cap with our jersey in between and the cap would stay there.

 We also collected and played cigarette cards.
 These 1947 cards were from cigarette packets.
 There were cards printed in different series … like flowers, butterflies, moths, ships, etc.

+Two players would stand back about ten feet from a wall and the first player would put the card between two fingers and flick it towards the wall.
+Then the second player would do the same.
 The object of the game was to land a cigarette card on top of another one.
 Once you did that then you picked up all the cigarette cards on the ground, and then you repeated the process.
 The one who cleaned the clock of the other was the winner ‘cause he had no cards left.
 Any number of kids could play this cigarette card game.

 We also played a marble or miggies game.
 You took turns in throwing the marble at your opponent’s marble.
-If you hit it the marble, it was yours.
+If you hit the marble, it was yours.